AWS Databases for Real-Time Applications

 For applications that need microsecond latency and support for millions of requests per second, you can use Amazon ElastiCache, a fully managed, in-memory caching service.
 Amazon MemoryDB for Redis is a Redis-compatible, durable, in-memory database service that delivers microsecond read latency and single-digit millisecond write latency.
 When you need millisecond latency with Amazon DynamoDB, you can add on DynamoDB Accelerator (DAX), an in-memory cache.

 ElastiCache can scale-out, scale-in, and scale-up to meet fluctuating application demands.
 With MemoryDB, scale seamlessly from just a few gigabytes to over one hundred terabytes of storage per cluster to meet the needs of your applications.
 With DynamoDB, you can build applications with virtually unlimited throughput and storage.

 You don’t need to worry about database management tasks such as server provisioning, patching, setup, configuration, backups, or recovery.
 AWS continuously monitors your clusters to keep your workloads up and running so that you can focus on higher value application development.

 Secure and compliant

 AWS databases are built for business-critical, enterprise workloads, offering high availability and reliability.
 You have oversight of security with Amazon VPC and encryption in-transit and at rest.
-Compliance with PCI, HIPAA and FedRAMP ensure that you can meet strict regulatory requirements.
+Compliance with PCI, HIPAA, and FedRAMP ensures that you can meet strict regulatory requirements.

 AWS database services for real-time applications